 There are several types of thigh lifts.
 A medial thigh lift is commonly used to tighten the skin and remove excess fat from the inner thigh region.
-The incision is made it the inner crease of the leg.
+The incision is made in the inner crease of the leg.
 On excessively large legs, this incision may extend down the inner aspect of the leg down to the knee.

-In some cases the medial thigh lift is combined with a butt lift and gluteal crease recontouring.
+In some cases, the medial thigh lift is combined with a butt lift and gluteal crease recontouring.
 This combination procedure is called a spiral lift.
-The spiral lift is best suited for patients with a sagging buttock, poorly defined gluteal crease and loose skin and fat in the inner thigh region.
+The spiral lift is best suited for patients with a sagging buttock, poorly defined gluteal crease, and loose skin and fat in the inner thigh region.

 The incisions for these lifts are closed with dissolvable sutures and drains are usually placed to remove excess fluid that accumulates in the first week after surgery.
-The incisions are covered with tape and a compression garment is worn for 4 weeks to help reduce swelling and assist the skin in contracting to the new contour of the leg.
+The incisions are covered with tape and a compression garment is worn for four weeks to help reduce swelling and assist the skin in contracting to the new contour of the leg.
 The drains and tape are removed one week after surgery.

 Expected recovery is between one to two weeks.
 It is important to begin walking the day after surgery to prevent blood clots from forming in the deep veins of the leg.
 You can resume light exercise after two weeks and more vigorous exercise after six weeks.
 Patients who smoke will have been required to quit smoking for a minimum of 4-6 weeks prior to surgery to minimize the risk of complications as smokers are much more prone to delayed healing and wound breakdown.

 In your initial consultation, we will evaluate your health, determine where your fat deposits lie, and carefully assess your skin tone.
 We will fashion a treatment plan that best suits your needs.